ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 #### Subscribe page

-This flow will be triggered as a result of a `"subscribe"` action as described in the [Actions][12] section.
+The subscribe page allows the Reader to purchase a subscription from the Publisher.
+The subscribe page will open as a result of a `"subscribe"` action as described in the [Actions][12] section.

-An example of a Subscribe URL:
+An example of a subscribe page URL:

 ```json
 {